natanimn/Telebof/README.md

 - `filter.SUPERGROUP_CHAT_CREATED` - filter a group chat was created
 - `filter.CHANNEL_CHAT_CREATED` - filter a channel was created
 - `filter.MESSAGE_AUTO_DELETE_TIMER_CHANGED` - filter auto-delete timer settings changed in the chat
 - `filter.MIGRATED` - filter the group/supergroup has been migrated to/from a supergroup/group
+- `filter.CHAT_BACKGROUND_SET` filter chat background set
 - `filter.PINNED_MESSAGE` - filter a message was pinned
 - `filter.SUCCESFULL_PAYMENT` - filter message is about a successful payment
 - `filter.PROXIMITY_ALERT_TRIGGERED` - filter a user in the chat triggered another user's proximity alert